Versam: Transportation

 Versam-Safien station, on the line of the Rhaetian Railway that links Chur and Disentis, is located and some 250 m lower than the village of Versam, and about 3.6 km to the north.
-To reach the village directly, a Postauto bus service provides a connection, which also serves Thalkirch and Tenna.
+To solve this, a PostAuto bus service provides a direct connection between the railway station and the village, as well as to Thalkirch and Tenna.